 Before their departure, each walker must approve and accept these regulations with a signature.

-In the event of disqualification from the event, and only in case of disqualification, the walker may submit a complaint to the organisers, either verbally upon arrival, or by mail before Wednesday 5th June 2019.
+In the event of disqualification from the event, and only in case of disqualification, the walker may submit a complaint to the organisers either verbally upon arrival, or by mail before Wednesday 24th may 2023.
 They will then be informed of the follow-up procedure for their complaint.

 Article 19 Amendments

-The R4JCV reserves the right to modify these rules to take into account unforeseen situations.
+R4JCV reserves the right to modify these regulations to take into account unforeseen situations.

 R4JCV MAIRIE of Chantonnay 85110 CHANTONNAY